 Overview

 Similarity of Percentages (SIMPER) is a nonparametric multivariate analysis used to identify which entities (taxa) contribute the most to the variation between two sets of samples.
 The analysis utilizes the summarized taxonomic abundance information to calculate the percentage contribution of each taxon to the overall dissimilarity between the groups.
-Bray-Curtis distance measure is used to calculate the distance index between samples.
-Comparisons are made inter and intra sample sets to compute the average percent contribution of each taxon to the overall dissimilarity measure along with the standard deviation.
-The taxa are ranked by the ratio of average/(standard deviation), higher the ratio more the dissimilarity caused, to get the taxa which contribute the most to the differences between the sample sets.
+The Bray-Curtis distance metric is used to estimate the distance (contribution) between samples.
+Comparisons are made between sample sets to compute the average percent contribution of each taxon to the overall dissimilarity measure (average taxa contribution/overall contribution).
 In cases where there are more than two groups to be compared the comparison is done in a pair-wise manner.

-From literature, we understand that SIMPER results are hard to interpret as we cannot distinguish if the dissimilarity is due to within group or between group differences.
+From literature, we understand that SIMPER results are hard to interpret as we cannot distinguish if the dissimilarity is due to within group or between group differences in abundance.
 In order to test whether the percentages generated by SIMPER are largely related to the within group abundance of taxa we used HMP Stool data (divided equally into two sets).
 To find the variance around the percentages generated by SIMPER we bootstrapped the samples.
 We observe that the analysis singles out one taxon which supports the finding in literature.
 We also computed the Spearman’s Rank Correlation Coefficient with 95% confidence interval between the ranked percentage contribution of each taxon and the ranked percentage abundance (composition) of each taxon and found high correlation.

 Usage